 Vronsky avoids Princess Betsy and Anna, instead spending time saying hello to acquaintances.

 Vronsky bumps into his brother, Alexander, who is both an alcoholic and a perfect courtier.
-He's aware that he's talking to his brother about something unpleasant while a lot of people are watching, so Alexander keeps a pleasant expression on his face while he tells him that Vronsky has been seen near Anna's estate, and that people are talking.
+He's aware that a lot of people are watching, so Alexander keeps a pleasant expression on his face while he tells him that Vronsky has been seen near Anna's estate, and that people are talking.

 Vronsky gets angry, something he does seldom, so he upsets his brother.
 Alexander tells Vronsky to answer his mother's letter and not to get upset before the race.